INTERNATIONAL COASTAL CLEANUP September 20th, 2025

 Long Beach Peninsula, Central Pacific Coast, Western Strait, & Eastern Strait (click desired area to register for participating beaches).

-Cleanup registration supported by Jeep Long Beach and the GrassRoots Garbage Gang with disposal supported by the City of Long Beach and Washington State Parks.
+Cleanup registration supported by Jeep Long Beach, Ocean Park Moose Lodge and the GrassRoots Garbage Gang with disposal supported by the City of Long Beach and Washington State Parks.

-Cleanup registration supported by Surfrider Olympia Chapter at Twin Harbors SP and Olympic Coast National Marine Sanctuary at Ocean City with disposal supported by Washington State Parks.
+Cleanup registration supported by Olympic Coast National Marine Sanctuary, Surfrider Olympia Chapter and Surfrider Grays Harbor Chapter with disposal supported by Washington State Parks.

 Western Strait of Juan de Fuca